 The armoire once lived in the guest room at our old home, but fit perfectly in this space between the door and the towel bar.
 I love having real furniture in a bathroom – makes it seem so luxurious to me!
 Inside are towels, toiletries and another lovely oil painting by Mary Kicklighter.

-The monogrammed canvas was inspired by The Nester.
-I set out to make my own just as soon as it started making it’s way around Pinterest!
+The signed glicee is by Savannah artist Ray Ellis.
+Mother and Daddy-O have given me a few of his pieces over the years and I adore them.
 More towels from Cottage and Cabin Interiors, also done with my custom monogram.
 They can be washed, but I switch them out for regular towels when we have guests.